dalesgit/logseq/pages/shame-as-resistance-notes.md

 	  | 32       |                     | discretionary shame puts us in touch with our true identity before God.                                                     |
 	  |          | James Fowler        | accepting our defect and undertaking change with another                                                                    |
 	  |          | CG Jung             | What was virtue in first 1/2 of life is vice in the second 1/2.                                                             |
--
+- Opening conversation from the article collapsed:: true
 	- "*Original Blessing*"by Matthew Fox
+	  collapsed:: true
 		- Living the questions: "Original Sin" never occurred til 4th c.
 			- Our value comes from Incarnation.
 Jesus took on the flesh so it must be good.
 	- Nina: Shame is used to control people
 	- Linda: Step 4 of 12 steps is not about things I've **done** rather the elements of **shame**.
 Name it is the power.
-- n.b. the things we might hear in SD (26)
+	- n.b. the things we might hear in SD (26) collapsed:: true
 		- Linda: "Truth-telling (about self) is so important in SD"
 		- Caution against saying to someone that, "Yes I have felt that too" -- wanting them to share. **Linda says don't do that**!
 Cherrie "I have been taught that questions can produce **defensiveness**."
 Rather, e.g., "tell me more."
 			- How we ask the questions makes a difference.
 Gentle ...
 		- "What are the parts of you that you don't want to be seen."
 		- "seldom feel..." talk about expectations, ... when didn't you feel?
 		- What makes someone "good".
 		- get at images of God?
 		- point out the use of the word "ought" or "should" or "need".
 What means?
 		- Craig: sees "resistance" "block" in SD is when they revert to Head-stuff, theology, e.g. "Original sin".
 Linda could respond: "How is that life-giving" to you?"
 People need to hit a "bottom" so that they have to make a change.
+- Verbatim:
+	-